-Australian Wildlife Conservancy (AWC) is the largest private (non-profit) owner and manager of land for conservation in Australia, protecting endangered wildlife (alone or in partnership) across 31 sanctuaries, covering more than 6.5 million hectares in iconic regions such as the Kimberley, Cape York, the Top End and Kati Thanda-Lake Eyre.
+Australian Wildlife Conservancy is one of the world’s largest conservation organisations, delivering and influencing effective conservation across more than 12.9 million hectares in iconic regions such as the Kimberley, Cape York, Kati Thanda-Lake Eyre and the Top End.
 With a focus on practical land management, informed by world-class science, AWC is implementing a dynamic new model for conservation.

 AWC’s mission - to deliver effective conservation for all native animal species and their habitats - is achieved by delivering practical land management (fire management, feral animal control and weed eradication), as well as threatened species reintroductions and strategic conservation science.
 Fundraising, primarily tax deductible donations from the general public and philanthropists, enables our work.

 Situated in the South-West region, we have 4 sanctuaries: Karakamia, Paruna, Faure Island and Mount Gibson, an internationally recognised "biodiversity hotspot".

 Mount Gibson is a large property (over 130,000 ha) that lies within a transition zone between the eucalypt-dominated southwestern Botanical Province and the mulga-dominated Eremaean Botanical Province, and consequently the property has rich flora.
 In 2013 AWC launched the Mount Gibson Endangered Wildlife Restoration Project, which involved establishing a 7,800 ha feral predator-free area at Mount Gibson.
 This is the largest fox and cat-free area on mainland WA.
 Since September 2015, eight endangered mammal species have been reintroduced to the feral predator free area.

 About the role